radarroark/xitdb/README.md

 xitdb is an embedded, immutable database written in Zig.

+* Each transaction efficiently creates a new "copy" of the database, and past copies can still be read from.
+* It supports writing to a file as well as purely in-memory use.
+* No query engine of any kind.
+You just write data structures (primarily an `ArrayList` and `HashMap`) that can be nested arbitrarily.
+* No dependencies besides the Zig standard library.

+What is this for?
+I don't know, really.
+Help me figure that out.
+In theory it can work in the same use cases as SQLite, I suppose.
+Obviously, xitdb isn't very stable right now, and the API below will probably change a lot.
+There is a lower-level API that I'm not even going to mention here; see the tests if you're curious.

 ```zig
 // create db file
 const file = try std.fs.cwd().createFile("main.db", .{ .exclusive = true, .lock = .exclusive, .read = true });